Inquiry Reply for Bookable Quote Template & Trigger

 {MYFIRST}

-To create an SMS template, go to Settings > Templates > SMS tab > click the Create SMS Template button > select the "Inquiry" option.
-This will open an SMS message editor with some sample field codes filled in.
+Create an SMS template by navigating to Settings > Templates > SMS tab > click the Create SMS Template button > select the "Inquiry" option.
+Copy and paste the following values into your new SMS template.
+Or simply click on the +Add Template to My Account.

 Name: